top of page

 Berries

-They help support blood sugar balance and cognitive health.
+High in antioxidants and fiber, relatively low in sugar, they support both blood sugar balance and cognitive health.

 Whole Grains

-Whole grains provide steady energy and fiber that helps regulate insulin levels.
+Whole grains like quinoa, brown rice, oats, and barley provide steady energy and fiber that helps keep insulin levels stable.

 Fermented Foods